 In late 2019, Instagram has incorporated Augmented Reality opportunities via their online shopping feature.

 A handful of brands were afforded the option to allow consumers the chance to use AR filters to try their products on themselves.
 These included makeup & eyewear.

 The platform also gave access to their Spark AR public beta which allows anyone to publish their own AR effects as Story filters on the platform.

-Could this be the new try before you buy option that potential online shoppers have been searching for?
+Could this be the new try before you buy an option that potential online shoppers have been searching for?
 No doubt giving customers the option to see what products will look like on them within the comfort of their homes will assist online shopping revenue and those online retailers even further.

-THE GROWTH OF SOCIAL COMMERCE.
+THE GROWTH OF SOCIAL COMMERCE

-And just as AR can provide users the opportunity to shop effortlessly at home, so too will the adoption of more shoppable features across Social Media platforms.
+And just as AR can provide users with the opportunity to shop effortlessly at home, so too will the adoption of more shoppable features across Social Media platforms.

 Earlier this year, Instagram Storefronts was launched providing an easy to click shopping platform direct from the social media channel.